bayewuibrahim25/Entertainment/planning.md

 -  <form> – Collects user input on the contact page

 ### *CSS Techniques*
--  *Element, Class, and ID Selectors* – To style specific parts of the site  -
+– To style specific parts of the site  -
--   *Pseudo-classes* – Such as :hover for interactive navigation links
+- for interactive navigation links
--   Box Model and Flexbox* – To manage spacing and responsive layouts
+- To manage spacing and responsive layouts
-  -   edia Queries* – To adjust layout for different screen sizes
+- To adjust layout for different screen sizes

 ---